 Discovering some amazing new music that was right on my doorstep has spurred me on to creating Lodestars.
 Featuring - Nicholson Heal, the alt. rock wizardry of SPQR, the unrivalled Scottishness of King Creosote, the tuly unique CW Stoneking, Gin Bowlers, and more.

-The Big Shout Out - This week I've had Nicholson Heal's Lacuna on repeat.
+This week I've had Nicholson Heal's Lacuna on repeat.
 The track features a powerful and authoritative performance from the band, and a cosmically beautiful vocal melody, all wrapped up in some tight production.
 This one is safely tucked away in my proverbial pocket, ready for the next time someone tries to tell me that there's definitely no good music around these days, and that they definitely know that as a fact because they listen to Radio 1 and Magic FM all day.

 Lacuna has got me very excited about the prospect of a full-length release from these chaps.
 Stay tuned with Nicholson Heal here.